MGXlab/genes_synteny/README.md

 moeA    sumT    44.444  18      10      0       270     287     90      107     0.49    20.0
 ```

-Selecting the best hit by hand, we have:
+Selecting the best hit by hand, you have:

 ```
 moeA    moeA    100.000 390     0       0       1       390     1       390     0.0     787
 ```

-If we do this for all proteins of interest, you will end up with file proteins/UW101.blastoutbest (which is given as an example in this repository).
-Then, you can adapt their format to be compatible to gggenomes using script ```scripts/get_coordinates.py``` (the output object will be a file called objects/alv_genes_SPECIES.csv).
+If you do this for all proteins of interest, you will end up with file ```proteins/UW101.blastoutbest``` (which is given as an example in this repository).
+Then, you can adapt their format to be compatible to gggenomes using script ```scripts/get_coordinates.py``` (the output will be a file called ```objects/alv_genes_SPECIES.csv```).
 The usage of this script follows below with an example file given in this repository.
 You can run this script for all files within a folder using script ```scripts/get_coordinates.sh``` as below.

 ```
-#Optional: run get_coordinates.py just for one file
+#Optional to learn the usage of the script: run get_coordinates.py just for one file
 python3 scripts/get_coordinates.py proteins/UW101.blastoutbest proteins/UW101.gff > alv_genes_UW101.csv
 #Run get_coordinates.py for all files
 bash scripts/get_coordinates.sh > objects/alv_genes1.csv
 ```

-After this point, you can work in your local computer.
-You do not need draco anymore.
-Clone the repository and move to the scripts folder.
-Then open jupyter notebook ```get_objects.ipynb```.
+After this point, you produced file ```objects/alv_genes1.csv```, which is all you need to work locally.
+Log out of draco and work locally.
+Clone the repository locally and move to the ```scripts``` folder.
+Next, open jupyter notebook ```get_objects.ipynb```.

 ```
 git clone https://github.com/MGXlab/genes_synteny.git